-One of the key pages on any website or blog is your About page – but it’s also the one most people struggle with.
-To help you create the perfect About page copy, we share our expert copywriting advice.
+One of the key pages on any website or blog is your about us page – but it’s also the one most people struggle with.
+To help you create the perfect copy, we share our expert copywriting advice.

-Your About page is probably one of the most important on your website or blog.
+Your about us page is probably one of the most important on your website or blog.
 It’s not just where readers or potential customers can get to know you better and learn about your story – it’s where you start building a connection that will lead to loyalty and sales.

-A great About page will establish your credentials and personality, and initiate an emotional bond with your audience.
+A great about us page will establish your credentials and personality, and initiate an emotional bond with your audience.
 It’s an essential ‘must-have’ for pretty much every single website and blog, and often one of the first pages that visitors read.

 So it’s worth taking the time to get it absolutely perfect.
 And yet, so many businesses get their about page completely wrong!

-The two biggest mistakes people make on their About page
+The two biggest mistakes people make on their about us page

-Many business and bloggers make one of two big mistakes on their About page:
+Many business and bloggers make one of two big mistakes on their about us page:

 - They don’t think it’s important so spend little care on it.